top of page

 7 Steps to Building Investor Relationships

-Like most people, we started by narrowing down a long list of venture investors, then following up with cold emails and asking for introductions from our network.
-We were rejected a lot.
-However, this was not wasted effort.
-Sometimes, we received feedback that were incorporated into our strategic thinking to refine our pitch.
-Rejections thickened our skin and made us more confident in our approach.
+Like most people, we started by narrowing down a long list of venture investors, then contacting them with cold emails as well as asking for introductions from our network.
+We were ignored or rejected a lot.
+Sometimes, we received feedback that we used to refine our pitch.
+Mostly, we heard nothing.
+In order to pitch well, you need repetition.
 There are no short-cuts.
-You have to work on your pitch, and you can only do that by regular pitching.
+To do that, you need to get meetings.
+We didn’t get many.

 Where we went wrong was how and who we approached.
-We mistakenly believed that we would get to “yes” within months of first contact, and we focused too much on the firm instead of the people.
-People make decisions, not firms!
-In order to get a firm to invest in you, someone there must first believe in you and your business, an internal advocate.
+We mistakenly believed that we would get an investment within months of first contact, and we focused too much on the firm instead of the people.
+People make decisions, not firms.
+In order to get a firm to invest in you, you need an internal advocate.
 Without one, you will never secure investment.

 Step 1: Start at the firm level.
 Make sure the firm invests in your space, round and size.